hernpiblo/Peggle-ios/README.md

 - when a level is clicked after load button shows menu of levels, loaded level should replace the current one shown on the screen and level name should be shown

-- when reset button is clicked, board should clear all balls
+- when reset button is clicked, board should clear all pegs

 - when reset button is clicked, level name should reset to blank

 #### BoardView
-- when a ball is selected, tapping on a location on the board should show the corresponding ball being placed on the tap location
+- when a peg is selected, tapping on a location on the board should show the corresponding peg being placed on the tap location

-- when a touch happens too near the edges of the board (partially out of bounds), the ball should not be placed
+- when a touch happens too near the edges of the board (partially out of bounds), the peg should not be placed

-- when a touch happens too near another ball (partially overlapping another ball), ball should not be placed
+- when a touch happens too near another peg (partially overlapping another peg), peg should not be placed

 - when eraser is selected, touching an empty area should do nothing

-- when eraser is selected, touching a ball should remove it
+- when eraser is selected, touching a peg should remove it

-- when tap and dragging a ball to a valid location (within the board and not overlapping), the ball should move to the new location and stay, regardless of current selector
+- when tap and dragging a peg to a valid location (within the board and not overlapping), the peg should move to the new location and stay, regardless of current selector

-- when tap and dragging a ball to an invalid location (partially/fully outside teh board or overlapping another ball), the ball should return to its original location, regardless of current selector
+- when tap and dragging a peg to an invalid location (partially/fully outside teh board or overlapping another peg), the peg should return to its original location, regardless of current selector

-- when long tapping a ball (> 0.5s), ball should be removed regardless of current selector
+- when long tapping a peg (> 0.5s), peg should be removed regardless of current selector

 ## Written Answers